 As a surgeon, we have to decide, do we want to take that risk along with you.
 Are you as a patient willing to try to mitigate these risk factors?
 Even if you tried, could you be successful?
 Sometimes patients have failed years of weight loss programs leaving them morbidly obese (Body Mass Index > 40).
 Other times the medical risks just can't be reversed even with the best intentions.
 Some patients' medical problems put them at incredibly high risk.
 What if the patient has significant history of stroke and heart attack?

 Let's assume that as a patient you are qualified in our two-step algorithm and you are healthy.
 Well, shouldn't that immediately mean that you're ready to have the knee replacement and you're going to have an excellent outcome?
 Not always.
-In the office when I counsel my patients, the first thing I like to tell them is that about 90% of patients who have this operation will recover with a good to excellent outcome.
-They can expect either no pain, or occasional aching, swelling or some minor stiffness.
+An ideal patient may be counseled that about 90% patients will recover with a good to excellent outcome.
+They may expect either no pain (or minor pain), or occasional aching, swelling or some minor stiffness.
 Some patients will actually feel like the replaced knee is their own, and others will notice some mechanical clicking or other unusual sensations such as numbness.
 Even if they experience these minor issues, they will still feel much better than they did before surgery.

-When you look at the studies this number that I'm quoting seems to be a slight over estimation.
-The studies of all knee replacement patients frequently show that this number is closer to 80% 1.
+When you look at the studies this number that I'm discussing is an over estimation.
+The studies of all knee replacement patients frequently show that this number of success is closer to 80% 1.
 So why the difference?
 It comes down to patient selection.
-Simply, if I can operate on the most ideal patient than my chance of having an excellent surgical outcome increases.
+Simply, when a surgeon operates on an ideal patient than the chance of having an excellent surgical outcome increases.
 However, as we all know, ideal is not always obtainable and life is more nuanced than that.